viktorsmari/i3-work/README.md

 The reason for this is I used this repo on 2 different computers, work and home, and they had different XF86 and audio settings.

 Read more about my [computing.md](computing.md)

+Using Ubuntu means some programs are outdated.
+It might be better to check each programs website for the latest version and installation instructions.